blazium-engine/blazium-docs/tutorials/platform/android/android_library.rst

 .. _doc_android_library:

-Godot Android library
+Blazium Android library
 =====================

 The Blazium Engine for Android platforms is designed to be used as an `Android library <https://developer.android.com/studio/projects/android-library>`_.
 This architecture enables several key features on Android platforms:

-- Ability to integrate the Gradle build system within the Godot Editor, which provides the ability to leverage more components from the Android ecosystem such as libraries and tools
+- Ability to integrate the Gradle build system within the Blazium Editor, which provides the ability to leverage more components from the Android ecosystem such as libraries and tools

 - Ability to make the engine portable and embeddable:

-  - Key in enabling the port of the Godot Editor to Android and mobile XR devices
+  - Key in enabling the port of the Blazium Editor to Android and mobile XR devices
-  - Key in allowing the integration and reuse of Godot's capabilities within existing codebase
+  - Key in allowing the integration and reuse of Blazium's capabilities within existing codebase

 Below we describe some of the use-cases and scenarios this architecture enables.

-Using the Godot Android library
+Using the Blazium Android library
 -------------------------------

-The Godot Android library is packaged as an AAR archive file and hosted on `MavenCentral <https://central.sonatype.com/artifact/org.godotengine/godot>`_ along with `its documentation <https://javadoc.io/doc/org.godotengine/godot/latest/index.html>`_.
+The Blazium Android library is packaged as an AAR archive file and hosted on `MavenCentral <https://central.sonatype.com/artifact/org.godotengine/godot>`_ along with `its documentation <https://javadoc.io/doc/org.godotengine/godot/latest/index.html>`_.

-It provides access to Godot APIs and capabilities on Android platforms for the following non-exhaustive use-cases.
+It provides access to Blazium APIs and capabilities on Android platforms for the following non-exhaustive use-cases.

-Godot Android plugins
+Blazium Android plugins
 ---------------------

 Android plugins are powerful tools to extend the capabilities of the Blazium Engine by tapping into the functionality provided by Android platforms and ecosystem.

-An Android plugin is an Android library with a dependency on the Godot Android library which the plugin uses to integrate into the engine's lifecycle and to access Godot APIs, granting it powerful capabilities such as GDExtension support which allows to update / mod the engine behavior as needed.
+An Android plugin is an Android library with a dependency on the Blazium Android library which the plugin uses to integrate into the engine's lifecycle and to access Blazium APIs, granting it powerful capabilities such as GDExtension support which allows to update / mod the engine behavior as needed.

 For more information, see :ref:`Godot Android plugins <doc_android_plugin>`.

-Embedding Godot in existing Android projects
+Embedding Blazium in existing Android projects
 --------------------------------------------

 The Blazium Engine can be embedded within existing Android applications or libraries, allowing developers to leverage mature and battle-tested code and libraries better suited to a specific task.

-The hosting component is responsible for driving the engine lifecycle via Godot's Android APIs.
+The hosting component is responsible for driving the engine lifecycle via Blazium's Android APIs.
-These APIs can also be used to provide bidirectional communication between the host and the embedded Godot instance allowing for greater control over the desired experience.
+These APIs can also be used to provide bidirectional communication between the host and the embedded Blazium instance allowing for greater control over the desired experience.

 We showcase how this is done using a sample Android app that embeds the Blazium Engine as an Android view, and uses it to render 3D glTF models.